edlund/linux-microfs/README.md

 ## Performance

-No filesystem README would be complete without a section about performance. microfs is shipped with a couple of simple benchmark tools which can be used to compare the performance of `microfs`, `cramfs` and `squashfs` for common filesystem operations.
+No filesystem README would be complete without a section about performance. `microfs` is shipped with a couple of simple benchmark tools which can be used to compare the performance of `microfs`, `cramfs` and `squashfs` for common filesystem operations.

+The tests are limited to image sizes that `cramfs` can handle, for image sizes larger than 272 mb `microfs` will quickly loose ground to `sqaushfs` which will easily outperform it for big images.

 ### Fairness